Bobeart/cs3041-18d.github.io/docs/designdocs.md

 You'll also need a decent video editor to put together sight and sound.

 - **On Mac:** _iMovie_ is probably your best bet.
 It provides a very easy drag-and-drop interface to import music, videos, and images, as well as create basic annotations (titles).
+- **On Windows:** Most of the computers in Fuller and Higgins labs are outfitted with _Camtasia_ and _Adobe Premier_, both of which are great video editors with built in screen recorders. [_VSDC_](http://www.videosoftdev.com/free-video-editor) is great if you are looking for a non-commercial piece of software (just be sure to save your work often), and there are plenty of Windows Store apps and Google Chrome extensions that will work in a pinch.

 -----------------